DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 Many players have a swappable “AFK Set”; for this, only the gear score matters not the stats nor modifiers so Trash Caches can be printed to fill all 7 slots and bring your Gear Score back inline with your Character Level.
 Before you rush off to start printing though; remember to make sure to check your level of Printing Rank on your Profile page as subsequent prints will only have the level equal to your current Printing Rank; if not, printing Weapon, Armor or Mod Caches will raise your Printing Rank.

 ### What is the Max Item / Stack?
-You can carry up to 10000 items (same amount applies to Bank, Market, and Item Inbox) into your Inventory, exluding Gear & Upgrade Modules.
+You can carry up to 10000 items (same amount applies to Bank, Market, and Item Inbox) into your Inventory, excluding Gear & Upgrade Modules.

 ### What is the amount of Inventory Slot that we can acquired?
 At the start, players will have the base of 50 Inventory Slot.
 Players can increase the amount of slot by equipping backpack (which can be acquired via Lee's Trading Post, Player Market, and Player Trade) and using gear or modules that has a **Pocket** stats.
 The max Inventory Slots are 178.